bikeshedder/tusker-rs/crates/tusker/README.md

 ## Getting started

 At the moment Tusker can diff tables, constraints, normal functions, and enums.
-Enum handling is intentionally conservative: adding enum values is supported, but unsafe enum rewrites such as removing or reordering values are emitted as a failing migration with guidance instead of silently generating runnable SQL.
+Enum handling is intentionally conservative: adding enum values is supported, while unsafe rewrites such as reordering values are emitted as a failing migration with guidance instead of silently generating runnable SQL.
+How the removal of an enum value is handled is configurable via the `[diff] removed_enum_value` option (see [Configuration](#configuration)).

 Once tusker is installed create a new file called `db/schema/fruit.sql`: